AfrozSaqlain/Surrogate_GW/README.md

 # Surrogate Model Documentation

-I list the step-by-step procedure I used to build a surrogate model for gravitational waveforms, adapted from the implementation as given in [this paper](https://arxiv.org/abs/1512.02248).
+I list the step-by-step procedure I used to build the surrogate model for gravitational waveforms, adapted from the implementation as given in [this paper](https://arxiv.org/abs/1512.02248).
-However it might not be completely same implementation, which we can check later.
+However my implementation might not be completely same as given in paper (which we can check later).

 ------------------------------------------------------------------------